mihalispap/CIMMYTMetaSearch/README.md

 The MetaSearchModule comes with **notification capabilities**.
 This is embeded in the supplied scripts and can be further customized through the config file in *config/mail.accounts*.
 The format of this file is the following:
 *email_account\n*.

+Special care should be taken into configuring *Elasticsearch heap size*.
+This can be done by exporting an environment variable ES_HEAP_SIZE, by issuing *export ES_HEAP_SIZE=XXg*.
+Along with this configuration, one should also pay attention to the maximum allowed memory for the java projects.
+This can be configured through the equivalent parameter given at both *msmanager* and *enrich* scripts.